ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

     string.

 - token_request: The BatchedTokenRequest message constructed according to
-  {{arbitrary-client-to-issuer-request}}, represented as a hexadecimal string.
+  {{generic-client-to-issuer-request}}, represented as a hexadecimal string.
 - token_response: The BatchedTokenResponse message constructed according to
-  {{arbitrary-issuer-to-client-response}}, represented as a hexadecimal string.
+  {{generic-issuer-to-client-response}}, represented as a hexadecimal string.

 Note to implementers: